-Music Little Red Riding hood Learning songs by heart.
+Music Little Red Riding Learning songs by heart.
 Use voices to sing.
 Performing to an audience.
-Design and Technology History Geography Plants Naming and describing the parts of a plant, identifying a range of common plants and trees.
+Design and Technology History Geography Plants Working Scientifically Naming and describing the parts of a plant, identifying a range of common plants and trees.
 Naming and describing the parts of a tree, and the difference between deciduous and evergreen trees.
-Working Scientifically Recording weather findings using standard units and putting information into a chart.
+Recording weather findings using standard units and putting information into a chart.
 Seasonal change - Signs of Summer Answering questions about the weather and keeping a weather chart.
 Explaining why they would wear different clothes at different times of the year.
 Physical Swimming Weekly swimming lessons at Parkside Pool Education Games Develop skills of throwing, catching, balancing and aiming.
-RSHE and Cultural Diversity Respectful Relationships Look at stereotypes through fairy tales e.g. princesses Health and prevention Introduce the idea of 'self-care' and the importance of looking after themselves.
-Draw connections between the things they enjoy doing and how it makes them feel - birthdays, religious celebrations, parties, play-dates, school trips, games they enjoy.
-Understand the difference between boredom and loneliness.
-Recap how to use sun cream and why it's important.
+RSHE and Cultural Diversity Respectful Relationships Health and Prevention Mental Wellbeing Health and prevention Human Rights Equality Sustainable Development Belonging Look at stereotypes through fairy tales e.g. princesses Recap how to use sun cream and why it's important.
 What else can we do on a hot day?
 Wearing a hat, keeping hydrated and sitting in the shade.
 Discuss how to achieve good quality sleep: routine, going to bed at reasonable time, regular exercise, going outside, limiting screen time and turning off devices 2 hours before sleep.
 Link to internet safety and harms and importance of routines.
 Understand that we have 'baby' teeth and 'adult' teeth, the importance of brushing twice a day and the impact of sugary foods.
 Learn facts and science around hayfever, stings and bites and antihistamines.
 Understand what is meant by 'appropriate' in the context of behaviour in response to feelings.
 Practise appropriate responses based on scenarios in stories.
 Understand the positive benefits of routines - sleep, regular meals, limited screen times and regular exercise.
+Introduce the idea of 'self-care' and the importance of looking after themselves.
+Draw connections between the things they enjoy doing and how it makes them feel - birthdays, religious celebrations, parties, play-dates, school trips, games they enjoy.
+Understand the difference between boredom and loneliness.

-Human Rights Equality Understand the basic needs for human life.
+Understand the basic needs for human life.
 Understand rights in class and school.
-Sustainable Understand what is fair and unfair.
-Development Start to value resources and learn not to waste them Belonging To understand we should not limit others by gender stereotypes.
+Understand what is fair and unfair.
+Start to value resources and learn not to waste them To understand we should not limit others by gender stereotypes.
 Have a sense of self and unique personal identity within groups.
-Religious Books and Store Education Why are books and stories special?
+Religious Education Books and Stories Why are books and stories special?
 What books are special to me?
 Look at some stories from the Bible.
 Oracy Use of sentence stems for building and challenging (agreeing, disagreeing and using 'because' to give reasons).
 Offer reasons for opinions.